ari7946/taxi-service/README.md

 - All the core redux functionality for this app is stored inside the "redux" directory.

-- The three main redux components(not refering to react UI components) are "trips", "book", and "auth".
-Each component contains its own actions, reducer, selectors, and types.
-This organization was chosen to encourage reusabilty.
-For instance, both users and admins use the "trips" component functionality for react and redux.
-However, only admin can see every trip for every user and change the status of any trip, whereas a user can only see their own trips and cannot change its status.
+- The three main redux modules are "trips", "book", and "auth".
+Each module contains its own actions, reducer, selectors, and types.
+This organization encourages reusabilty across modules and React components.
+For instance, both users and admin use the "trips" redux module.
+The main difference being that only the admin can see every trip for every user and change the status of any trip, whereas a user can only see their own trips.

 - The root-reducer, which combines "auth", "trips" and "book" reducers, is also located inside the redux directory alongside the store.